 Created By: ODHS

-At Point 1 you should be on the Market Place near the War Memorial and facing south towards the Cowper and Newton Museum.
+At Point of Interest No. 1 you should be on the Market Place near the War Memorial and facing south towards the Cowper and Newton Museum.

 Continental lacemakers came to this area of North Buckinghamshire as a result of religious persecution in their own countries from the late 1500s through to the late 1600s.
 The lacemakers, particularly those from Lille and Mechlin, settled here in the small market town of Olney and taught the local women to make bobbin lace and thus began a cottage industry which lasted for over 300 years.